programminghistorian/jekyll/author-guidelines.md

 If you have an idea for a new lesson, or have already written a tutorial that you think could be adapted for the *Programming Historian*, contact [Jeri Wieringa] to discuss your idea.
 Getting in touch at an early stage will help you frame your lesson--especially identifying a target audience and expected skill level--and to pair you with the most appropriate editor.

 <div class="alert alert-success">
-  There is no standard lesson at <i>Programming Historian</i>.
+  There is no standard lesson at the <i>Programming Historian</i>.
 We welcome lessons on any topic that helps humanists at any phase of the research and publication process.
 </div>

 We welcome all lesson proposals, pitched at any level of technical aptitude and experience, from neophytes to power users.
 Lessons may be a short and straightforward explanation of a discrete task (such "helper" lessons make complex lessons easier to follow); they may be quite long, complex, and technically sophisticated.